Only Tokyo is expected to see population growth in Japan

-The population in all 47 prefectures — with the exception of Tokyo — is projected to fall by 2050 from 2020 levels, a government estimate showed Friday.
+The population in all 47 prefectures — with the exception of Tokyo — is projected to fall from 2020 levels by the year 2050, a government estimate showed Friday.

 Eleven prefectures will each see their population shrink by over 30%, while the number of residents in some 20% of all municipalities is expected to more than halve, according to the National Institute of Population and Social Security Research.